CallmeQuant/Studying-Notebook/Supply Chain/VRP/README.md

 The Vehicle Routing Problem (VRP) involves a scenario where a vehicle or salesman visits various cities/customers, each with a randomly assigned demand ranging from 1 to 9.
 The vehicle starts with a certain capacity that varies based on the complexity of the problem, such as the maximum capacity.

 The VRP uses a specific masking scheme to generate feasible solution space:

-  i.
-If no city has any remaining demand, the tour ends.
-This implies that the vehicle must return to the depot to complete the tour. ii.
-The vehicle can visit any city, provided it can fully meet the city's demand.
-This can be modified to allow for partial trips if necessary. iii.
-The vehicle is not allowed to visit the depot more than once consecutively, which helps speed up training. iv.
-The vehicle can only visit the depot twice or more in a row if it has completed its route and is waiting for other vehicles to finish (e.g., training in a minibatch setting).
+  1. If no city has any remaining demand, the tour ends.
+This implies that the vehicle must return to the depot to complete the tour.
+  2. The vehicle can visit any city, provided it can fully meet the city's demand.
+This can be modified to allow for partial trips if necessary.
+  3. The vehicle is not allowed to visit the depot more than once consecutively, which helps speed up training.
+  4. The vehicle can only visit the depot twice or more in a row if it has completed its route and is waiting for other vehicles to finish (e.g., training in a minibatch setting).

 The dynamic updates in this project are as follows:
 i.
 If a vehicle visits a city, its load changes according to the formula: Load = (Load - Demand_i)+.
 The demand at the city changes according to: Demand_i = (Demand_i - load)+.
 This means that the vehicle's load decreases by the city's demand, and the city's demand decreases by the amount of load delivered.